Skip to main content

 If necessary, the Ambari web interface port can be changed in the /etc/ambari-server/conf/ambari.properties file.

-Many of the services/components of the TDP Platform require databases for metadata persistence.
+Many of the TDP Platform services/components require databases for metadata persistence.

-Below, we provide guidelines for creating these databases in PostgreSQL (the default DBMS for the Ambari Server).
-If you have chosen a different DBMS for your environment, please refer to its official documentation.
+Below, we provide guidelines for the pre-creation of these databases in PostgreSQL (the default DBMS for Ambari Server).
+If you have chosen a different DBMS for your environment, consult its official documentation.

 warning

-The passwords used in the following commands are intended only to exemplify the presented procedure.
+The passwords used in the following commands are intended only to illustrate the procedure presented.
 Please use strong passwords in your environment.
-Additionally, the user and database names are only suggestions, feel free to change them.
+Additionally, the usernames and database names are just suggestions; feel free to change them.

 caution

 Pay attention to the collation (locale and encoding settings, for example: en_US.UTF-8 and pt_BR.UTF-8) of the metadata databases.
-Some components may not function correctly or may have issues with displaying, comparing, and sorting data and information if the collation is not configured correctly.
+Some components may not function correctly or may experience problems in displaying, comparing, and sorting data and information if the collation is not configured correctly.

 1. Create the airflow user: